-From helping you manage your asthma symptoms, to switching to a low-carbon inhaler or reducing NHS costs, find out why your asthma medicine or inhaler might change.
+From helping you manage your asthma symptoms, to switching to a low-carbon, greener inhaler or reducing NHS costs, find out why your asthma medicine or inhaler might change.

 On this page:

 - Managing worsening symptoms

 - An inhaler that’s easier for you to use